 Buying bulk food

 Your local health food store – presuming you have one – might be willing to order items in bulk for you.
-Mine offers a 15% discount on regular retail when I order items like bulk dry goods or products by the case.
+Mine offers a 15% discount on regular retail when I order items like bulk whole grains or dry beans to store, or when I order products by the case.